 The inner workings of this beautiful piece are protected thanks to screw back cases and a screw down crown.
 So you never have to worry about looking down for the time and seeing that a bunch of water had infiltrated your investment.

 This watch has a beautiful crystal display, but the best part about it may be the fact that the mineral crystal component means bright sunlight won’t cause a distracting glare.
 However, you’ll welcome a little sun because the watch will draw off it for power.
-That being said, it can just as easily charge itself from artificial light as well.
+That being said, This citizen watch can just as easily charge itself from artificial light as well.
 So if you spend all your day in an office before leaving to go dive, that won’t be a problem.